About the Program

-The Credential offers two distinct tracks, one for faculty and one for staff, each focused on providing a common framework and resources to assist faculty and staff in providing not only a stellar culturally competent environment but also one that places considerable emphasis on inclusivity, equity and belonging.
+The Credential is focused on providing a common framework and resources to assist faculty and staff in providing not only a stellar culturally competent environment but also one that places considerable emphasis on inclusivity, equity and belonging.

 For the certificate, participants:

-- define cultural competency and culturally responsive practices and evaluate their current professional environment for strengths and weaknesses in cultural competency;
+- define cultural competency and culturally responsive practices in their professional environment;

 - recognize many of the main obstacles to cultural competency and culturally responsive practices in their college/unit and propose strategies to overcome them;

-- describe incidents in which curriculum bias creates barriers and develop approaches to address these situations;
+- describe incidents in which bias creates barriers and develop approaches to address these situations;

 - identify strategies for leading and supervising in culturally responsive ways and assess the workplace environment;